CIBC Cuts Paramount Resources (OTCMKTS:PRMRF) Price Target to C$37.50

-Paramount Resources (OTCMKTS:PRMRF – Get Rating) had its price objective cut by analysts at CIBC from C$40.00 to C$37.50 in a note issued to investors on Friday, The Fly reports.
+Paramount Resources (OTCMKTS:PRMRF – Get Rating) had its target price decreased by CIBC from C$40.00 to C$37.50 in a report issued on Friday morning, The Fly reports.

-Other analysts have also recently issued reports about the company.
-Scotiabank raised their price target on Paramount Resources from C$32.00 to C$33.00 in a research note on Thursday.
-National Bank Financial reduced their target price on Paramount Resources from C$40.00 to C$37.50 in a research note on Wednesday, January 11th.
+PRMRF has been the subject of several other research reports.
+National Bank Financial reduced their price target on shares of Paramount Resources from C$40.00 to C$37.50 in a research report on Wednesday, January 11th.
+Scotiabank upped their price target on Paramount Resources from C$32.00 to C$33.00 in a research report on Thursday.

 Paramount Resources Price Performance